Last updated on

 Taking things back to my childhood yet again with another cereal-inspired cake.
-My new Golden Grahams Cake is filled with layers of Golden Grahams cake layers, Golden Grahams crunch filling, and a “milk” vanilla buttercream.
+My new Delicious and Flavorful Golden Grahams Cake is filled with layers of Golden Grahams cake layers, Golden Grahams crunch filling, and a “milk” vanilla buttercream.

 Cereal is Life

 As you probably know by now, my love of cereal runs deep.
 Don’t tell cake this, but cereal is actually my favorite food.
 (But cake is a close second!)
 I love it in the morning, afternoon, and evening.
 In fact, sitting down with my kids with bowls of cereal in front of us has become a nightly ritual at our house.
 We call it our “second dinner.”
 But for me, that time is about more than just another “meal” together.
 It’s a time my kids start to talk about things that never came up during the day.
 They seem to have so much to say during “second dinner.”
 Sometimes it’s fun facts they learned that day, sometimes it’s jokes, sometimes it’s problems that happened at school, and sometimes it’s just stuff they want to get off their chest.
 No matter what they’re talking about, I just listen.
 It’s easily my favorite part of the day!

 And, of course, I simply love how cereal tastes.
 I usually go for flavors like Life, Cheerios or Special K with Strawberries.
 But, I’ll also never turn down a bowl of Lucky Charms, Golden Grahams or Cinnamon Toast Crunch!
 Wheat and corn — I truly love it all!